Jim Wells County Sheriff's Department looking for fugitive

-Garcia stands about five-foot eight, weights about 150 pounds, has brown eyes and brown hair.
+Garcia stands about 5'8, weighs about 150 pounds and has brown eyes and brown hair.
 His last known address was in Alice, Texas.

 If you have any information as to Garcia's whereabouts, please contact the Jim Wells County Sheriffs Department at 361-668-0341.